 - How can I prioritize my physical health over how I think I “should” be?

 Do I talk to myself with love and encouragement?

-Enjoy this holiday season — and when you catch yourself pushing harder, do what I do: Imagine my lovely friend standing beside you, cape blowing in the wind, poking you gently and telling you to prioritize yourself.
+Enjoy this holiday season — and when you catch yourself pushing harder, try this: Imagine my lovely friend standing beside you, her cape blowing in the wind, poking you gently and reminding you how much you deserve to prioritize yourself.